XamarinUniversity/build2018-labs/lab2/README.md

 In this lab you will modify a Xamarin.Forms application to utilize a few Azure services.

 The app you will be working with is a community chat application named **My Circle**.
-It's a very simple application which allows a group of people to communicate in a public forum.
-Initially, it will work with local data only (mostly generated randomly), your goal will be to connect this app to Azure and provide a global, cloud-based data store so the app becomes a community connected application.
+It's a  simple application which allows a group of people to communicate in a public forum.
+Initially, it will work with local data only (mostly generated randomly).
+Your goal will be to connect this app to Azure and provide a global, cloud-based data store so the app becomes a community connected application.

 ![My Circle running on UWP](media/image1.png)